 There's no better way to find out what Laidlaw College is like, than to see it for yourself!
 Come and be a "Student for a Day" on any of our campuses and experience firsthand what our classes, staff and great community are like.
 We'd love to meet you!

-To become a "Student for a Day" contact us by calling 0800 999 777 or email info@laidlaw.ac.nz.
+To become a "Student for a Day", please complete this form